shigeyf/azure-alz-devops/README.md

 > [!NOTE]
 > Terraform `azurerm_resource_provider_registration` does not provide a module for loading already registered Azure resource providers.
 Registration and un-registration of the Azure resource providers are likely conflicting between multiple Terraform project deployments, and Terraform state management for resource providers is also difficult, so it should not be used.

+<a id="tech-details"></a>

+## Technical Details

+<a id="tech-details-github-actions-workflow-arch"></a>

+### GitHub Actions Workflow Architecture

+[This document](./docs/GitHub-Actions-Workflow-Architecture.md) provides technical details about the workflow architecture using GitHub Actions that is provisioned in this project repository.

 <a id="acknowledgements"></a>